Rock climbing, retail, restaurant coming to State Theatre

-Front portions of the Art Deco-style structure on South Main Street are planned for retail and a restaurant and bar.
-The back section—housing a 50-feet fly tower—is now under construction as an indoor rock climbing facility, according to the building’s new co-owners, Culpeper businessman Jim Wells and Madison County native Dos Allen.
+Front portions of the art deco structure on South Main Street are planned for retail and a restaurant and bar.
+The back section—housing a 50-foot-tall fly tower—is now under construction as an indoor rock climbing facility, according to the building’s new co-owners, Culpeper businessman Jim Wells and Madison County native Dos Allen.

-“I felt like the building had a good chance of becoming a permanent failure,” Wells said in a phone interview Monday with the Star-Exponent.
+“I felt like the building had a good chance of becoming a permanent failure,” Wells said.
 “If it failed once or twice more, it would have a reputation to not go there.
 When you have these big dark holes on your street, it just kills everything from going past that point.
 I felt like the theater was becoming a black hole.”

 Business partner Allen is developing the back of the facility as the rock climbing business, which he is calling State Climb.

-“How do you feel about climbing?” he asked Monday.
+“How do you feel about climbing?” he asked.
 “It’s for just about everybody.”

 A downtown property owner who has lived in Culpeper since the 1970s, Wells intends to attract a variety of new uses for the 24,000-square-foot structure.
-He and Allen, of Etlan, will close on the property this Wednesday for a selling price of $730,000.
+He and Allen, of Etlan, closed on the property for $730,000.

-The co-new owner, Wells, is an accountant by trade.
+The new co-owner, Wells, is an accountant by trade.
 He owns a number of other properties in Culpeper, including the multi-suite business building at 509 S. Main St. That location houses Puzzle Room Live, CASH Designs and a gaming operation, and is the future home for the hospital’s planned imaging center.

 Wells intends to similarly divide the State Theatre into suites for leasing.
-To the left of the box office, he envisions a retail business where there was one formerly in the historic venue’s earlier days as Pitts Theatre.
+To the left of the box office, he envisions a retail business.

 Determining a use for the now-empty auditorium space will be the most difficult part, Wells said.
 He said he has shown it to a couple prospective users, including a fitness coach.